Open to the entire community! Drop by and check us out.

 When and Where:

 High school students, middle school students, adults and some passionate elementary school students.
 Anyone is welcome who loves chess and wants to play for fun with an opportunity to improve.
-We are a parent/adult run organization sponsored by the Concord-Carlisle Regional School District.
+We are a parent/adult run organization sponsored by the Concord-Carlisle Regional School District (Massachusetts).
 We also include some participants from the surrounding towns.